JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-test.md

       }
       ```

-Now you are ready to write and run common tests for a Compose Multiplatform UI.
+Now, you are ready to write and run common tests for the Compose Multiplatform UI.

 ### Write and run common tests